 Our Shrimp In Garlic Wine Sauce Over Pasta uses minimal ingredients and will be on your table in 30 minutes or less!
 It is great for the garlic-lovers in your crowd!

 This Campfire Dutch Oven Thai Basil Shrimp has amazing flavors from the soy, sugar, garlic and onions … and … goes over-the-top with a touch of fresh basil and jalapeno pepper.

-If you want more unique camping food options, we’ve got tons of them!
+If you want more unique camping sandwich ideas, we’ve got tons of them!